AMWA BCP-007-03: NMOS With MXL

 Transport Parameters

-Name Description
+| Name | Description |

-mxl_domain_id Specifies the MXL domain id where the MXL flow will be located.
-The Sender and Receiver list allowed values in the constraints endpoint; the special value auto lets the Sender or Receiver choose a domain automatically.
+Specifies the MXL Domain ID where the MXL Flow will be located.
+The Sender and Receiver list allowed values in the constraints endpoint. |

-mxl_flow_id Specifies the MXL flow id which will be used for the write or read operation.
-The Sender and Receiver list allowed values in the constraints endpoint; the special value auto lets the Sender or Receiver choose a flow automatically.
+Specifies the MXL Flow ID which will be used for the write or read operation.
+The Sender and Receiver list allowed values in the constraints endpoint. |

 Receivers

-A PATCH request on the /staged endpoint of an MXL IS-05 Receiver is not expected to contain a transport file in the transport_file attribute.
+A request on the /staged endpoint of an MXL IS-05 Receiver is not expected to contain a transport file in the transport_file attribute.

 A successful activation resulting in master_enable becoming true MUST start the MXL read operation.